 But in the 1960s and early ‘70s, America went through many changes, and these changes affected how movies were made, including Westerns.
 Realism began to displace romanticism, and Westerns became more cynical and critical of the motives and actions of frontier lawmen, settlers, Christian missionaries, government agents, and the U.S. Army.
 Westerns reflected the times in which they were made.

 In addition to theme and tone, style changed as well.
-European directors like Leone had a lot to do with this.
+European directors like Leone had much to do with this.
 I already devoted a whole blog post to Spaghetti Westerns (Spaghetti Western Feast), so I won’t reiterate here.
 But these foreign-made Revisionist Westerns greatly influenced Hollywood.
 They emphasized realistic cinematography, action and atmosphere over dialog, authentic costuming and makeup, and, for good or bad (or ugly)… a much harder edge to the violence.

-10. THEY CALL ME TRINITY (1970): An unusual Spaghetti Western that spoofs the genre, it’s the first in a series of “Trinity” movies starring blond, blue-eyed Terence Hill.
+10. THEY CALL ME TRINITY (1970): An unusual Spaghetti Western that spoofs the genre, it is the first in a series of “Trinity” movies starring blond, blue-eyed Terence Hill.
 He plays a lazy, happy-go-lucky cowboy who teams with his brooding brother to protect a town of pacifist Mormons from a ruthless land baron.
 Lighthearted fare with lots of funny moments (including hilarious overdubs).

 8. WILL PENNY (1968): Charlton Heston called this his favorite film.
 He plays a loner cowboy whose mountain cabin has been “borrowed” by a young widow and her son.
 Beautiful scenery, with excellent supporting cast, especially bad guys Donald Pleasance and Bruce Dern.
 A little old-fashioned, but revisionist due to an unusual ending.